Office of International Affairs

 **Please note that the Study Abroad Application Faculty Led is a new form and is not the same as the general study abroad application.
 Students attending faculty-led programs should complete this form instead of the previous one.

-**Be sure to tell students that faculty recommendation forms should be submited DIRECTLY to the faculty leader of their study abroad trip, not to the Office of International Affairs.
+**Be sure to tell students that faculty recommendation forms should be submitted DIRECTLY to the faculty leader of their study abroad program, not to the Office of International Affairs.

 All students must attend a mandatory risk management session administered by the Office of International Affairs.
 Failure to attend will result in the student not being able to participate.

-Faculty members leading a study abroad trip for the first time must also attend the risk management session.
-Faculty members who have already led study abroad trips only have to attend a risk session every 3 years.
+Faculty members leading a study abroad program for the first time must also attend the risk management session.
+Faculty members who have already led study abroad programs only have to attend a risk session every 3 years.

 All students are also required to purchase an international health insurance policy.

 Look over the Health Report and Release forms to see if you have any students who could present you with problems relating to travel and to interacting abroad.
-If students have signed the Release form, you may send a list of your students to the Director of the Counseling Center and to the Director of Student Health.
+If students have signed the Release form, you may send a list of your students to the Director of Counseling and Psychological Services and to the Director of Student Health.

 You must complete an RTA form, accompanied by an Out of Country form for your study abroad program (this must include a list of program participants).